 The department runs international trips to European and African destinations, most recently Morocco and Iceland.
 These tend to run in either October half term, or the first week of the Summer holiday.

-The department participates in a local Geography Forum and fields teams for the Geographical Association's Worldwise quiz.
-Students also have the opportunity to take part in the Young Geographer of the Year Competition run by the Royal Geographic Association.
-The school is also a ‘Schools Member’ of the RGS, giving us access to resources and functions run by the Society.
+The department participates in a local Geography Forum and pupils also have the opportunity to take part in the Young Geographer of the Year Competition run by the Royal Geographic Association.

 The department has a twitter page and regularly tweets articles suited for all year groups to help engagement with learning outside of lessons @warminstergeog